-Legally and equitably, Defendants' objections should be sustained, and a de novo review of Defendants' motions should be conducted.
-The MidCountry records which were filed with the Court, which Plaintiffs obtained in violation of the Court's order, should be returned to the Court, properly certified pursuant to the Federal Rules of Evidence.
+Legally and equitably, Defendants' objections should be sustained, and a de novo review properly certified pursuant to the Federal Rules of Evidence.
 A copy should then be forwarded to the court of appeals as part of the record on appeal.
 The still unexecuted October 30, 2008, order should be stayed, if required to prevent the return of the MidCountry records to MidCountry.